Framer Motion vs. GSAP in 2026: How I Prompted Seamless SaaS UI Motion Mechanics

 What Motion's Scroll API Can Do #

-Motion provides two primary scroll tools in 2026:
+Motion provides two primary scroll tools in 2026.
+Here's the Cursor Prompt Template I use for scroll-linked animations:

 - Simple viewport progress tracking: Animate elements based on how much of a section is visible